AO-StreetArt/CLyman/README.md

 ### Development

 Those wishing to develop on CLyman have two options.
 Preferably, they can use Docker to set up a build & test environment with a few simple steps.
+Otherwise, the module will need to be built from source.

 #### Docker